Denver Gay Men’s Chorus News

 "I am astounded by the work you are doing in Denver. . . it is soul enriching music made tangible by the partnerships you are building in Denver and around the country to lend your courage and your sense of human dignity to not only the LGBTQ communities but to so many others who need a voice.”

 Sing in the shower?
 In public?
 Do your friends wish you had an outlet for all your vocal energy?
 Why not sing with DGMC?

-We hold auditions twice a year in August and January!
+We hold auditions twice a year.
 Have questions about who we are and what we are all about?
 Just email us, and we'll be happy to answer any questions you may have!
 This is entertainment worth COMING OUT for!

 Watch this space and our Facebook Page for updates!

 Feel free to reach out